MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 Tenants contain privileged organizational data and are securely isolated from other tenants.
 In addition, tenants can be configured to have data persisted and processed in a specific region or cloud, which enables organizations to use tenants as a mechanism to meet data residency and handling compliance requirements.

-## What is a multi-tenant organization?
+## What is a multitenant organization?

-A *multi-tenant organization* is an organization that has more than one instance of Microsoft Entra ID.
+A *multitenant organization* is an organization that has more than one instance of Microsoft Entra ID.
 Here are the primary reasons why an organization might have multiple tenants:

 - **Conglomerates:** Organizations with multiple subsidiaries or business units that operate independently.
 - **Mergers and acquisitions:** Organizations that merge or acquire companies.